 This will take a while according to the network speed.
 After that set proper permissions on files:

 chown -R www-data.www-data /var/www/laravel chmod -R 755 /var/www/laravel chmod -R 777 /var/www/laravel/app/storage

 Set Encryption Key:

-Now set the 32 bit long random number encryption key, which used by the Illuminate encrypter service:
+Now set the 32-bit long random number encryption key, which is used by the Illuminate encrypter service: